nikodemussk/CVaR-Calculation/Readme.md

 ## How to start

-Build with Python and Angular
+Build with Python, Pandas, Numpy, React, AG Grid and Tailwind CSS

 Work in progress